Course Notes for Mathematics 211-212: Multivariable Calculus

 Chapter 8 introduces parameterized curves as a warmup for chapter 9 to follow.
 The subject of chapter 9 is integration over k-dimensional parameterized surfaces in n-dimensional space, and parameterized curves are the special case k=1.
 Aside from being one-dimensional surfaces, parameterized curves are interesting in their own right.

 Chapter 9 presents the integration of differential forms.
 This subject poses the pedagogical dilemma that fully describing its structure requires an investment in machinery untenable for students who are seeing it for the first time, whereas describing it purely operationally is unmotivated.
 The approach here begins with the integration of functions over k-dimensional surfaces in n-dimensional space, a natural thing to want to do, with a natural definition of how to do it suggesting itself.
 For certain such integrals, called flow and flux integrals, the integrand takes a particularly workable form consisting of sums of determinants of derivatives.
 It is easy to see what other integrands---including integrands suitable for n-dimensional integration in the sense of chapter 6, and including functions in the usual sense---have similar features.
 These integrands can be uniformly described in algebraic terms as objects called differential forms.
-That is, differential forms comprise the smallest coherent algebraic structure encompassing the various integrands of interest to us.
+That is, differential forms assemble the smallest coherent algebraic structure encompassing the various integrands of interest to us.
 The fact that differential forms are algebraic makes them easy to study without thinking directly about integration.
 The algebra leads to a general version of the Fundamental Theorem of Integral Calculus that is rich in geometry.
 The theorem subsumes the three classical vector integration theorems, Green's Theorem, Stokes's Theorem, and Gauss's Theorem, also called the Divergence Theorem.

 Comments and corrections should be sent to firstname.lastname@example.org.